 Unsecured loans allow you to borrow up to £25,000 even if you don’t own your home.
 Not only can unsecured loans cater for all credit ratings but also no security is required.

-An unsecured loan is great because the borrower does not risk any of their assets – there’s no security or collateral required (e.g. house, car, jewellery).
+An unsecured loan is great because the borrower does not risk any of their assets – there’s no security or collateral required (e.g. house, car, jewellery) and you can borrow up to £25,000.
 This is why it is the UK’s most popular form of credit.

 Instead, the deals available depend on the borrower’s:

 - credit history – so what’s in a credit file is important

 - income vs outgoings – to judge the affordability of repayments